People – DND Guidelines for Hybrid Work

 • Promote a culture of trust and accountability - Foster a work environment where team members feel trusted to do their jobs and are held accountable for their responsibilities.
 This can help increase team member autonomy and job satisfaction.
 Civility and Respect at Work: Do's and Don'ts in Remote Work.

 • Offer training and development opportunities - Provide virtual training and development opportunities to help team members grow professionally and stay up to date with industry trends and best practices.
-CSPS Hybrid Workplace Series Toolkit for Virtual and Hybrid Teams.
+CSPS Hybrid Workplace Series, Toolkit for Virtual and Hybrid Teams.

 • Regular feedback and check-ins - Schedule regular check-ins and provide constructive feedback to help team members improve their performance and address any issues or concerns.
 Mental Health Job Aid for Managers.

-Direction to supervisors in a DND/ CAF shared work environment
+Direction to Supervisors in a DND/ CAF Shared Work Environment

 In response to the CDS direction mandating work in office for Canadian Armed Forces (CAF) personnel, Assistant Deputy Ministers are instituting common guidelines to assist managers in implementing this policy effectively as we have combined teams made up of public servant and CAF personnel.
-These guidelines are to be implemented as soon as practicable and fully solidified by September 9, 2024.

-1. Default work arrangement
+1. Default Work Arrangement

 • The default expectation for CAF members is to work from a DND/CAF established workspace 5 days a week.
 This approach ensures we maintain high levels of productivity, creativity, and collective effectiveness.

-2. Team-based hybrid work
+2. Team-based Hybrid Work

 • CAF personnel who are part of a team working on a hybrid schedule may follow the same hybrid arrangement as their public servant teammates.